 In addition, we must keep a copy in our files.
 We normally arrange for the safety inspection to be carried out for you by our trusted gas engineer panel, unless you have a preferred company to use.

 Central heating systems do occasionally break down and the cost of repairs can be substantial.
 For this reason we recommend a service contract issued by one of the major energy suppliers.
 You are able to spread the cost and pay by monthly instalments.
 If you decide to take out a service contract or are currently in possession of one, please let us know.
-The details will be kept in the files and should the tenant have any problems, we will contact your service provider on your behalf.
+The details will be kept on the file and should the tenant have any problems, we will contact your service provider on your behalf.

 It is a legal requirement that all properties must be fitted with at least one smoke alarm per floor within the property.
 Failure to take adequate precautions (such as fitting smoke alarms) could lead to a landlord being prosecuted and in the event of a fire could result in casualties.
 Smoke alarms are inexpensive and are easily fitted, however the batteries need to be checked regularly, something we will do during our property visits on fully managed properties.
-If your property has gas appliances then the installation of carbon monoxide alarms is also recommended.
+If your property has gas appliances then the installation of carbon monoxide alarms is also required.
 These units cost slightly more than smoke alarms, but again help to provide reassurance and early warning of any leaks.

 Some landlords have burglar alarms fitted that have a user code as well as a master code, (something that must be kept secure).
 The only means of changing the alarm number is with the Master code.